h-lunah/stepmania-ddr/README.md

 - Arcade Failing Behavior (can't fail in Event Mode)
 - Arcade Danger Thresholds
   - Danger has been separated into two ranges to allow announcer to give his normal responses until you're actually low on health.
+- Arcade Accurate Freeze Arrows
+  - The gradual darkening animation has been replaced with a DDR accurate darkening animation.

+## TODO
+[ ] Handle O.K. judgments for freeze arrow jumps (Please PR an implementation!)

 ## Installation
 ### From Packages